sagautam5/local-states-nepal/CONTRIBUTING.md

 ```sh
 vendor/bin/phpunit
 ```
+- Make sure unit tests are passed on pipeline after your updates.
 - Check the codebase to ensure that your feature doesn't already exist.
 - Check the pull requests to ensure that another person hasn't already submitted the feature or fix.
 - Send pull request to dev branch only.